punkyfer/manual-strategy-ta/README.md

 **Manual Strategy Tick to Tick:** works ver similar to **Manual Strategy** but instead of receiving a complete dataset it receives a **Fake Ticker** and reads the data tick by tick

-**Marketsim:** receives the generated portfolio and the benchmarkk and it computes different statistics for both portfolios (*sharpe ratio*, *cumulative return*, *standard deviation*, ...) to compare them
+**Marketsim:** receives the generated portfolio and the benchmark and it computes different statistics for the portfolios (*sharpe ratio*, *cumulative return*, *standard deviation*, ...), for both the training and testing dataset

 **Trendy:** is used to find and (optionally) plot support, resistance and trend lines for a given dataset